-Dr. Laura Biagi is a performance artist, educator, and yoga teacher working in the fields of performance studies,
+Laura Biagi, PhD – Dr. Laura Biagi is a performance artist, educator, and yoga teacher working in the fields of performance studies,

+contemplative pedagogy, and inclusive leadership.
 Dr. Biagi taught performance studies, solo performance, theories of directing, yoga philosophy and practice, and storytelling at Cook County Jail (CCDOC).
+Laura is

 Sharon Bridgforth - Sharon is an Artist in Residence at Thousand Currents.
 She is a 2016 Doris Duke Performing Artist.
 A New Dramatists alumnae, Sharon collaborates with actors, dancers, singers and audiences live during performance as she composes moving soundscapes of her ritual/jazz texts.
 Sharon's new work, dat Black Mermaid Man Lady premiered in 2018.

 Carlos Murillo – Carlos Murillo is a Chicago-based, internationally produced and award winning playwright of Colombian and Puerto Rican descent.
 He is a recipient of a 2015 Doris Duke Impact Award for his work in the theatre.
 He also received a 2016 Mellon Foundation Playwright Residency at Adventure Stage in Chicago.
 Carlos Murillo is the

 Head of Playwriting at Theatre School at DePaul University.